QuentinRa/blog.quentinra.dev/info/js/api/request.md

 [Go back](../index.md#rest-api)

 You will use **XMLHttpRequest** to make a request.
-As you should know by now, you can make requests such as "GET", "POST", "PUT", "DELETE", etc. The code is pretty straightforward, aside the fact that the code is **asynchronous**.
+As you should know by now, you can make requests such as "GET", "POST", "PUT", "DELETE", etc. The code is pretty straightforward, aside from the fact that the code is **asynchronous**.

 <hr class="sl">